Categories and tags on posts are used to help readers locate information in different ways.

 Using Quick Edit

-Changing categories using Quick Edit is as simple as:
+You change categories using Quick Edit as follows:

 1. Hover your mouse over the title of a post to bring up four action links.